gurubamal/success_taste/README.md

 NOTE: Most of the commands work in success_taste directory as the present working directory

-Request Anshul Srivastava for access to this folder.

-NOTE:You just need to run the above command once (you need not repeat them for the second time in the same environment).
+NOTE:You just need to run the above commands once (you need not repeat them for the second time in the same environment).

 ####### SEC - A #########################